EXERCISE AND IMMUNITY – The “Goldilocks” Point

 The relationship between exercise and the immune systems is intensely complex with many moving variables.
 Exercise generally improves the immune system.
 The more exercise done, and the more regularly, the more the immune system is boosted.

 However, there is always a tipping point.
 Athletes are often pushed into longer bouts of exercise, and/or more intense training.
-This goes as well for some “general exercisers” who don’t consider themselves “athletes,” but will grind out intense workouts that are on par for athletes.
+This goes as well for some “general exercisers” who maybe don’t think to label themselves as “athletes,” but will still grind out intense workouts that are on par for athletes.
 I have seen this with recreational marathon runners, obstacle course racers, and people going “all in” for 30-, 60-, or 90-day challenges with their gyms or trainers.
 They may not think of themselves as “athletes,” yet they are putting in long hours and hard sessions, sometimes multiple workouts per day.
 Anyone working out intensely for over 45 minutes, more than 4 times a week, I would argue should call themselves at least “recreational athletes.”

 In addition to increases in bodily pains and risk of injury, it’s not uncommon to see upper respiratory illnesses (URIs, ie: coughing, congestion, sinus drainage) and upper respiratory tract infections (URTIs, ie: common cold and influenza) in recreational and elite athletes.